mydevground/CSVtoParquet/README.md

-# Convert a json file into a csv
+# Convert a CSV file into a Parquet
 This script takes in a CSV file as myInput and generates a Parquet file as myOutput.

 ### Prerequisites modules